elastic/clients-flight-recordings/types-validation/types-validation.md

 ## Report

-:construction: 27.3% namespaces have failures, and the namespace with the most failures is [`simulate`](#simulate) with 100% failures.
+:construction: 25% namespaces have failures, and the namespace with the most failures is [`xpack`](#xpack) with 50% failures.

 ### _internal